selfdriven-foundation/selfdriven-network/README.md

 </a>

 ### Design
-- A Drive-Chain based on Cardano
+- A Drive-Chain based on Cardano, Bitcoin & Midnight

 ### Resources
 - [entityOS](https://entityos.cloud)